xlucas/go-vim-install/README.md

 - `./install.sh -vim`
 - `./install.sh -work ~/Workspace/go`

-Be aware to run `. ~/.bash_profile` after each command so environment variables are up to date.
+Be aware to run `. ~/.profile` after a step is done so environment variables are up to date.

 That's all !